Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 ##### Modification for RLITT

-The algorithm described previously serves as the inspiration for the algorithm we will build here for the enumeration of the arborescent tangles.
+The algorithm described above serves as the inspiration for the algorithm we will build here for the enumeration of the arborescent tangles.
 Building this algorithm begins with modifying the grafting $\star_i$ operation to operate on weighted planar tangle trees as follows.